What is FASD?

 - Partial Fetal Alcohol Syndrome (pFAS)

 FASD is a lifetime disability that affects each child differently.
 Some children with an FASD have specific facial features and tend to be smaller in height and weight.
 They often have brain injury that never goes away.
-This means both the child’s thought process and his behavior may be very different than a child who was not exposed to alcohol before birth.
+This means both the child’s thought process and behaviors may be very different than a child who was not prenatally exposed to alcohol.
 The brain damage is the most challenging part of this disability.